How to Transcribe Videos for Accessibility and ADA Compliance

 Q: How long does it take to create an accessible transcript?

 A: With AI tools like VidNotes, automatic transcription takes 3-5 minutes for a 1-hour video.
-Human review typically takes 15-30 minutes for the same video, depending on complexity and accuracy requirements.
+Human review usually takes 15-30 minutes for the same video, depending on complexity and accuracy requirements.
 Professional human transcription from scratch takes 4-6 hours per hour of video.

 Q: What's the best format for publishing transcripts?

-A: Publish transcripts in multiple formats: include text directly on your web page below the video for SEO and accessibility, and offer downloadable files (PDF, DOCX, TXT) for offline use.
+A: Publish transcripts in multiple formats.
+Include text directly on your web page below the video for SEO and accessibility, and offer downloadable files (PDF, DOCX, TXT) for offline use.
 For captions embedded in video, use SRT or VTT formats.

 Q: Do social media videos need transcripts?